target/consensource-compose/README.md

 $ ./docker-helper.sh --run api
 ```

-To rebuild any local image, run:
+To rebuild any local image:

 ```
 $ ./docker-helper.sh --build <service-name>
 ```

-To run using only locally built images, run:
+To run using only locally built images:

 ```
-$ docker-compose -f docker-compose.yaml -f docker-compose.local.yaml up
+$ ./docker-helper.sh --build local
 ```

 ### With Docker Hub images